 Dear Collaborators,

-the period.
-Further C-class activities are expected in the following
+its leading portion.
+Further C-class activities are expected from various

 See http://www.SolarMonitor.org for images and